 Sustainability Measures: The Clackamas County Board of Commissioners required a sustainable design for the Red Soils Campus.
-This commitment to the environment includes the desire to reduce the life cycle, operating, and maintenance costs associated with county facilities, while better serving the citizens of Clackamas County and its employees.
+This commitment to the environment includes the desire to reduce the life cycle, operating, and maintenance costs associated with county facilities, while better serving the Clackamas County public and its employees.

 The March 2006 Master Plan approved by the Clackamas County Board of Commissioners and adopted by the City of Oregon City articulated a strong commitment to sustainability.
-The Master Plan mandates that all new buildings achieve a minimum of USGBC Silver rating based on the Leadership in Energy and Environmental Design (LEED®) program, the preeminent strategy used in the United States to promote and measure sustainable design.
+The Master Plan mandated that all new buildings achieve a minimum of USGBC Silver rating based on the Leadership in Energy and Environmental Design (LEED®) program, the preeminent strategy used in the United States to promote and measure sustainable design.
+Future building certifications will be subject to the current Board of County Commissioners approval and local planning and building development requirements.

-Beyond the LEED® requirements, another key sustainable feature incorporated in the Master Plan is the development of the Central Utility Plant (CUP) which connected to the PSB, the DSB, and the future ADF and Courthouse via a utility trench carrying both heated and chilled water to each building, eliminating the need for separate boilers, chillers, and cooling towers at each building.
+Beyond the LEED® requirements, another key sustainable feature incorporated in the Master Plan is the development of the Central Utility Plant (CUP) which connected to the PSB, the DSB, and the future Jail and Courthouse via a utility trench carrying both heated and chilled water to each building, eliminating the need for separate boilers, chillers, and cooling towers at each building.
 The CUP has the added capability of reducing peak electrical demand and saving money while reducing overall Greenhouse Gas emissions.